 Cofounder and Executive Chairman of the Board

-Born in Drummondville on May 5, 1947, Alain Lemaire is married and has three daughters.
+Alain Lemaire was born in Drummondville.
+He is married and has three daughters.
 In 1967, he joined his brothers Bernard and Laurent, and helped Cascades Inc. become the major international company it is today.
 As a young child, Alain quickly became aware of the importance of recycling and recovery through his involvement in the family business.
 The values ingrained in him at an early age are now the cornerstone of Cascades’ success and international reputation.

 Alain Lemaire studied at the Institut des pâtes et papiers (pulp and paper institute) in Trois-Rivières.
 With a focus on efficiency and working knowledge of plant operations, he developed expertise in business development and revival.
 In July 2003, Alain Lemaire succeeded his brother Laurent, becoming President and Chief Executive Officer of Cascades, a position he held until May 2013, when leadership of the company passed to Mario Plourde.
 An experienced leader and extremely logical thinker, Alain Lemaire orchestrated the financial recovery of the Fine Papers Group and the continued growth of Norampac.
 In 2006, under his leadership, Cascades proceeded to buy back Domtar's stake in Norampac (Cascades Containerboard Packaging)—one of the most significant transactions in the history of Cascades.